phansch/jou/README.md

 ### Configuration
 The first time you start jou, you will have to specify the path to your journal file.
-Alternatively, you can edit `~/.config/jou/config.yml`
+Alternatively, you can edit `~/.jou`
 ### Usage
-    $ jou -h
+    $ bin/jou -h
     Usage: jou [options]
-        -a description                   Add an entry
+        -a, --add-entry String           Add an entry
-        -f file                          Temporarily use another journal file
+        -s, --set-journal path/to/file   Set a new default file to write to and read from -h, --help, --usage              Show this message

 Adding a journal entry is as simple as:

     $ jou -a "Today I tried out jou"

+Setting a new journal file to use:

+    $ jou --set-journal "/home/user/Documents/Journal.md"

+Note that the ~ character is currently not supported.
+Specify the absolute path here.
 ### Output format

     ### 13.10.03